 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P5 and Panasonic Lumix DMC-LX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-P5 from Olympus.
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.